Needles Hall, Room 2201

 3. Complete Waterloo's preliminary application

-Interested Banting PDF applicants must complete Waterloo’s Banting Postdoctoral Fellowship - preliminary application webform and submit it, along with a PDF copy of their CV, electronically by 5:00 p.m.
+Interested Banting PDF applicants must complete Waterloo’s Banting Postdoctoral Fellowship - preliminary application webform (now disabled as the deadline has passed) and submit it, along with a PDF copy of their CV, electronically by 5:00 p.m.
 EST on June 14th, 2017.
 All interested applicants are required to complete this step even if they have already been invited to apply by the proposed supervisor.

 The package will be forwarded to the prospective supervisor who must provide support of the application.
 Heidi Mussar will provide applicants with a decision regarding whether they should continue the application process or not by June 30th.